Skip to Content

 And down came all the elephant folk.

-This is such a fun song to sing and act out with your child and it’s even more fun with a group of children.
+This is a fun song to sing and act out with your child, and it’s even better with a group of children.

 This song is rich in vocabulary and teaches positional language such as over and under, through movements.